Proven-Paradox/shaper-system/Handbook.md

 Special: If you pay the Overload cost, you may use this Ability as a minor action.
 Description: A basic aid to an ally’s defenses.
 This can be shouting orders or encouragement, magically hardening the target’s skin, providing minor divine aid through prayer, and other related effects.

+#### Guard
+Auxiliary
+Action: Minor
+Prerequisites: None
+Range: Melee
+Targets: One ally
+Cost: 2 MP
+Duration: Until the beginning of your next turn
+Effect: Targetted ally has Cover as long as you remain in the same square.
+Description: Shielding an ally from harm.
+This could represent bodily shielding an ally, covering them with an equipped shield, or similar maneuvers.

 #### Grapple
 Attack [Grappler]
 Action: Major